cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 ## Solution

+We expect the app to be on an Azure VM and we currently do not officially support having a Conjur instance in Azure.

 We will add a new authenticator to Conjur, which users can authenticate with from Azure VMs.
 As mentioned in the [feature doc](https://app.zenhub.com/workspaces/appliance-development-5c9cf04bfa1c204b63eddcc6/issues/cyberark/conjur/1266), before any authentication request is sent to Conjur, the admin will load the authenticator policy: